String Interpolation (C# 6)

 return $"Hamsters cost {14.22:0.00}";

-In the above examples, it becomes clear what member what are working with and it is not possible for us to make mistakes as the compiler will run and identify the issues at compile time which are problems!
-It can also simplify things as with the third line where we use a continuation without having to have many @ symbols scattered around.
+In the above examples, it becomes clear what members we are working with, and it is no longer possible for us to make mistakes as the compiler will run and identify the issues at compile time—problems it can also simplify, as with the third line where we use a continuation without having to scatter multiple @ symbols around.

 This is Code

-This isn’t just a way to insert properties into strings, it is a way to insert code so you can do all kinds of interesting things with this:
+This isn’t just a way to insert properties into strings; it is a way to insert code, so you can do all kinds of interesting things with it:

 // concat inside the code block